loporrit/SelfHosting/Mare/README.md

-# Self-hosting a Loporrit Sync service
+# Self-hosting a Mare Sync service

 This assumes you are running some kind of Linux distribution using Systemd for service management.
-The Docker files available for the LoporritSync server are not maintained and probably do not work.
+The Docker files available are NOT used.
+If you prefer to run Docker, do not follow this guide.

-For self-hosting Mare Synchronos, you should prefer to use Docker instead.

-However, if you're interested in a Mare-flavored setup guide which does not use docker, [I added one here](https://github.com/loporrit/SelfHosting/tree/main/Mare)!

 The examples here will assume a single server will be responsible for running both the main server as well as the file server.
 This is probably OK for services with less than 1000 concurrent users.

+## Some notes about Mare

+* Mare's cache file format is not compatible with Loporrit, due to using a different file compression format.
+* The databases are not compatible.
+* The clients are not compatible with each-others' servers.
+* Mare requires that you accept websocket connections directly on the domain specified in the `wss://` server URL.
+* Mare does not support the use of cold storage on sharded file-servers.
+* There are some small configuration differences, and additional endpoints must be configured.
+* Registering an account on a Mare server is only possible via Discord, and requires lodestone authentication.
+You will not be able to easily test the service until you get the Discord bot up and running to register an account.
+* Thus, setting up a Discord bot (and ideally also Discord OAuth application) is required without extensive code changes.
+Discord bot service for Loporrit is only useful for sending admin messages and handling profile reports.

 # Pre-requisites